joshartman/Notes/README.md

 ## LoRaWAN Gateway

 All steps required to get a LoRa Basics™ Station working on a RPi Zero-W and a RAK831 board.

+## LoRaWAN on Heltec LoRa ESP32 V2 and PlatformIO

+Required code to get LoRa working on a Heltec LoRa ESP32 V2 board with MCCI LoRaWAN LMIC library included in PlatformIO